lmanov1/DL_DiabeticRetinopathyStagePrediction/README.md

 5. Run `poetry shell`

 6. About Kaggle API
-    We use Kaggle API to download datasets from Kaggle.
+    We use Kaggle API to download ALL_DATASETS from Kaggle.
     To use the Kaggle API, sign up for a Kaggle account at https://www.kaggle.com
     Then go to the 'Account' tab of your user profile (https://www.kaggle.com/<username>/account) and select 'Create API Token'.
 This will trigger the download of kaggle.json, a file containing your API credentials.
 Place this file in the location appropriate for your operating system: